 It’s human nature to compare income, looks and other material or non-material things people have, and nowhere more so in our own lives.
 It’s easy for relationships to become frayed because people interpret your life from their own 2-D perspective on a laptop, smartphone or tablet, and not from shared, interpersonal communication or experiences.
 Perhaps active listening has become unintentional hearing.
-Feeling compassion every so often turns to judging.
+Feeling compassion every so often turns to judgements.

 Filters, just like smartphones, are used to try and capture a moment that suits the viewer, but not the reality of the person being viewed.
 In return, the person facing this can feel unheard, unappreciated and misunderstood.
 It’s not always about clean, technical, clinical facts, though, but about how it affects you personally, without filters.
 For example, in my view, pain is relative.

 How so?
 Pain barriers rise and fall according to how you perceive it to be.
 An otherwise healthy person might have a migraine, and rate that an 8 or 9 out of 10 on a pain scale because they’ve never felt worse pain than that.

 To me, migraines used to be as painful as yours.
 Later on, however, I found an even worse pain: trigeminal neuralgia, otherwise called ‘The Suicide Disease’ because of the intensity of the pain.